 The Practical Nursing program is a balanced curriculum, including both nursing and general education courses.
 Course content includes the role of the practical nurse, healthcare concepts, and technical observations and skills.
 A combination of classroom theory, lab, and supervised clinical experiences is offered during the program.
-The Practical Nursing program prepares graduates to sit for the National Council Licensure Examination for Practical Nurses (NCLEX-PN).
+The Practical Nursing program prepares graduates to be eligible to apply to sit for the National Council Licensure Examination for Practical Nurses (NCLEX-PN).

-- After completion of the program, a student is eligible to sit for the NCLEX-PN exam to become a Licensed Practical Nurse (LPN).
+- After completion of the program, a student is eligible to apply to sit for the NCLEX-PN exam to become a Licensed Practical Nurse (LPN).

 What can I earn?